 So how do you go about creating a powerful mission statement?
 We’ll explore that later.

 Empathy is hard.
-It's also one of the least used words in marketing.
-But empathy matters.
+It's also one of the least-used words in marketing.

 It matters more today than it's ever mattered in the past.

 Because it requires you to see the world as your customer sees it.
 It requires you to believe what they believe and care about what they care about.

 You need to act as if you were the customer (not you).

 Most marketers talk about building an ideal customer persona or a customer avatar.
 That’s a great start.